enricoros/big-AGI/docs/config-browse.md

   - `--remote-debugging-port=9222`
 - go to http://localhost:9222/json/version and copy the `webSocketDebuggerUrl` value
   - it should be something like: `ws://localhost:9222/...`
-- paste the value into the Endpoint configuration (see point 2 above)
+- paste the value into the Endpoint configuration (see point 2 in the configuration)

 ### Server-Side Configuration